Slot Based Merchandising

 If OOS products are not indexed: If a product assigned to a specific slot goes OOS, then it will just be ignored and filled with the next available unlocked products based on the Bloomreach ranking algorithm.

-If OOS products are indexed: If a product assigned to a specific slot goes OOS, the OOS product will be returned in the result set and remain locked in slot it was assigned.
+If OOS products are indexed: If a product assigned to a specific slot goes OOS, the OOS product will be returned in the result set and remain locked in the slot it was assigned.